Reviews You Can Rely On

 Men's vs Women's

 At GearLab, we support gender-neutral sock buying.
 In many of our categories, you won't find a differentiation.
 After all, the sock doesn't really care about gender or sexual orientation when performing its functions.
-That said, you will find socks while shopping that are marketed or designed for a particular gender.
+That said, you will find socks that are marketed to or designed for a particular gender.
 For everyday-use socks, a sock designed for women may be thinner or “no show” in order to conform to low-cut, tight-fitting shoes.
 Women's designs often incorporate more style or design, much to this fashion-oriented male tester's chagrin (there's been more than one occasion of choosing the “women's” sock for the more fashionable design).
 Socks designed for men may be more “function” than “fashion,” displaying a cultural bias that we don't necessarily support.
 Whether your focus is on fashion, function, or both, we encourage you to consider all the aforementioned factors and choose a sock that best suits your unique and individual needs.

 socks - women's socks tend to be more stylish than men's, which we feel is a...